Chera Perumals of Kerala: History

-The medieval Chera rulers of Kerala, based at the port of Mahodayapuram (identified with present-day Kodungallur) on the Malabar Coast, were perhaps descendants of the legendary Cheras who flourished in pre-Pallava (early historic) south India.
-Early Tamil poems. or the Sangam Literature, provide clear indications that different branches of the Chera family simultaneously managed various centers of power in ancient Kerala and Tamil Nadu — Muchiri-Vanchi, located in central Kerala at the mouth of the Periyar River, being one of them.
-The Chera Perumal dynasty of Mahodayapuram, in the early 9th century CE, notably introduced "kingship" as a form of rule in Kerala, marking a major departure from the early historic system of clan-based social and political structures.
+The medieval Chera rulers of Kerala, based at the port of Mahodayapuram (identified with present-day Kodungallur) on the Malabar Coast, were perhaps descendants of the ancient Cheras who flourished in pre-Pallava (early historic) south India.
+The lineage name "Chera" notably tied the family to the high prestige of the Sangam Literature.
+Early Tamil poems provide clear indications that different branches of the Chera family simultaneously managed various centers of power or capitals in ancient Kerala and western Tamil Nadu — Muchiri-Vanchi, located in central Kerala at the mouth of the Periyar River, being one of them.

 It is speculated that Kerala's Chera rulers faced little economic pressure for territorial conquest, as the region was naturally rich and derived substantial income from maritime trade with the Middle East.
 The Chera Perumal kingdom had alternating friendly and hostile relations with the neighboring Cholas and the Pandyas.
-The kingdom was attacked and eventually forced into submission by the Cholas in the early 11th century CE, primarily to break its near-monopoly on Indian Ocean trade with the Middle East.
+Sthanu Ravi, earliest recorded Chera ruler, notably assisted the Cholas in conquering the western Tamil country (late 9th century CE).
+The Chera kingdom was attacked and eventually forced into submission by the Cholas in c. early 11th century CE, perhaps primarily to break its near-monopoly on Indian Ocean spice trade with the Middle East.

 "A [Chola] naval campaign led to the conquest of the Maldive Islands, the Malabar Coast, and northern Sri Lanka, all of which were essential to the Chola control over trade with Southeast Asia and with Arabia and eastern Africa.
 These were the transit areas, ports of call for the Arab traders and ships to Southeast Asia and China, which were the source of the valuable spices sold at a high profit to Europe."